matt9527-marist/MyObsidianNotes/Machine Learning/011 Tree-Based Methods and Ensembles.md

 Imagine the following situation:
 (see notes)
 Suppose each of the above lines is one linear classifier.
-On their own, they have a lot of errors, but when we use them together, we get a much better classi
+On their own, they have a lot of errors, but when we use them together, we get much better results.

+**Types of Ensembles**:
+1) Homogeneous:
+	- Decision tree ensembles: Bagging, Boosting,
+		- Variants of Bagging: Random Forests (RF), Et
+2) Heterogeneous: